Frederik Christian Lund

-Frederik Christian Lund (14 February 1826, Copenhagen – 31 October 1901, Frederiksberg), commonly known as F. C. Lund, was a Danish genre and history painter.
+Frederik Christian Lund (14 February 1826 – 31 October 1901), commonly known as F. C. Lund, was a Danish genre and history painter.
 He is also remembered for his illustrations of traditional Danish regional costumes in the mid 19th century.

 Biography

 Lund attended the Royal Danish Academy of Fine Arts from 1838 to 1845, his course of study being interrupted by his service as a volunteer in the First Schleswig War (1848–1851).
 While still at the Academy, he helped with decorating the interior of the Thorvaldsen Museum as well as with Jørgen Sonne's frieze on the building's facade.
 After receiving the Academy's large silver medal in 1852, he sketched or painted battle scenes and other historical subjects which were published in various periodicals.
 In 1859, he travelled to Paris and between 1862 and 1864 he also visited Brussels, Amsterdam, and London, spending a period with Carl Bloch in Rome where he tried to establish himself as a history painter.
 He spent a further year in Italy (1874–75) on a study grant.
 Although he was highly recognized in his day for his decoration of the Viborg Cathedral ceiling in 1876, receiving the Order of the Dannebrog the same year, his work was later torn down to be replaced by Joakim Skovgaard's frescos.
 Lund is also known for his portraits, landscapes and genre paintings typically depicting the daily life of Italians.